-Main uses for Laudanum
+Main Uses for the Laudanum Drug

 - Neonatal abstinence syndrome

-When taking laudanum, it is very important to take prescribed dosage very carefully using an oral syringe or calibrated dropper.
+When taking the laudanum drug, it is imperative to take prescribed dosage carefully using an oral syringe or calibrated dropper.

-- respiratory depression
+- Respiratory depression

-- psychological dependence
+- Psychological dependence

-- physical dependence
+- Physical dependence

 - Taking laudanum to relieve stress